Running Network Simulations with BMTK#

 $ mpirun -np N nrniv -mpi -python run_simulation.py config.simulation.json

-To run the simulation inside jupyter notebook, add the following lines to a cell and execute:
+To run the simulation inside a Jupyter notebook, add the following lines to a cell and execute:

 from bmtk.simulator import bionet